How to plan a houseboat holiday in Finland? Find everything you need to know from our comprehensive rental guide!

 BOOK YOUR HOLIDAY NOW

-Why should I choose Bellamer’s Houseboat?
+Why should I rent a Bellamer’s Houseboat?

 Bellamer’s houseboats combine quality, comfort, luxury and style.
 Our goal is to make environmentally friendly houseboats.
 The houseboats are also allergy friendly.
 Our team has been getting good feedback from the excellent service and they will strive to make your dream holiday to come true – we’re here for you!